kiringodhwani/TinderBot/README.md

 Tech Tools Used:  **Google Gemini API**, **Selenium**
 1. Scrape matches for their chat id, name, age, work, place of study, home location, gender, bio, relationship preference, distance from you, and passions.
 2. Use the Google Gemini API to message matches based on their name, age, and passions.
-Use a prompt that requires Gemini to include real Boston locations in the messages it generates.
+Use a prompt that requires Gemini to include real Boston locations related to the match's passions in the message it generates.

 **For video of this process, please see the attached Youtube video!**